Image is a rendering only. Final product may be different.

 |

 Yes.
-The new space will be barrier free and accommodating of all mobility devices. |
+The renewed space will be accessible and designed to be barrier-free, ensuring it can be easily used by people of all abilities, including those using mobility devices. |

 Will this project incorporate sustainable development? |